 - Put the slices between tea towels or paper towels and put something heavy on top.
 Leave for at least 1 hour - or up to 3 hours, to take the moisture out.
 Or use a tofu press to squeeze out the moisture.

 - Put all the ingredients for the marinade in a container that you can fit all the slices of tofu in a single layer.

 - Mix the marinade around until it is combined, then add the tofu.
 Turn the tofu pieces in the marinade so they are covered in it!

-- Put the container in the fridge and leave for a few hours, or better, overnight, so the tofu soaks up the flavour.
+- Put the container in the fridge and leave for a few hours.